UEFA Euro 2016 qualifying: Seeding system

-UEFA stated that nations with the largest markets in terms of contribution to the European Qualifiers revenue would be drawn into one of the groups containing six teams.
-They included England, Spain, Germany, Italy and the Netherlands.
-UEFA also stated in their regulations that "the teams drawn into the group of five teams will have France added to their group for the purpose of playing centralised friendlies".
+UEFA stated that nations with the largest markets in terms of contribution to the European Qualifiers revenue would be drawn into one of the groups containing six teams, including England, Spain, Germany, Italy, and the Netherlands.
+UEFA also stated in their regulations that "the teams drawn into the group of five teams will have France added to their group for the purpose of playing centralized friendlies".
+However, these friendlies did not count in the qualifying group standings.

 For the play-offs the four ties were determined by draw, including the order of the two legs of each tie.
 The teams were seeded for the play-off draw according to the UEFA national team coefficient rankings updated after the completion of the group stage.
 Each nation's coefficient was generated by calculating: